-10. Set clear communications goals: As simple as it sounds setting goals is an important part of advocacy marketing, but it is a consistent problem in marketing that folks gravitate to tactics instead of goals.
+10. Set clear communications goals.
+As simple as it sounds, setting goals is an important part of advocacy marketing, but it a consistent problem in marketing is that folks gravitate to tactics instead of goals.
 We need to all do a better job at setting goals and matching the tactics to achieve these goals.

 9. Have a clear call to action.
 Defining the action for advocates and members is incredibly important.
 Often, leaders make the mistake in thinking that their audience knows what they want them to do without explanation.
 That is not the case!
 A strong call to action encourages action.

 8. Incorporate fundraising into your advocacy asks.
 People often look at advocacy and fundraising as separate things.
 If done right, you can actually allow advocacy marketing to help fund itself.

 7. Define a funnel for your members and advocates.
 The advocacy funnel can be a great way to move folks from online to offline actions or from advocates to donors.
 Read more about the advocacy funnel here.

 6. Build storytelling capacity.
 Storytelling capacity can increase your advocacy marketing outcomes.
 By getting interested parties involved in emotional stories, you can create more conversions and actions along the way.

 5. Know your goals for each tactic.
 A tactic is only good if it achieves a clear goal.
 For each tactic, you use, ask “why?”.
 If you don’t have a reason for a tactic, don’t use it.
 Focus on tactics that will allow you to achieve your goals.

 4. Create sponsored campaigns.
 Individual campaigns can have a big impact on advocacy marketing.
 It opens opportunities for donors to sponsor a specific campaign from the jump, which can help increase your donor and advocacy capacity.